GOP’s Baker won’t seek 3rd term as Massachusetts governor - NewsBreak

 Baker has long been among the nation’s most popular chief executives.
 His decision means there will be an open race for governor next year.

-A number of Democrats have already announced their candidacies, including Harvard professor , state and former state .
+A number of Democrats have already announced their candidacies, including Harvard professor Danielle Allen, state Sen. Sonia Chang-Diaz and former state Sen. Ben Downing.

 Another possible Democratic contender is Attorney General Maura Healey.